tn-aixpa/api-first-AID-AIXPA/README.md

 # Funding Acknowledgement

-This work was supported by Provincia Autonoma di Trento under grant agreement No. C49G22001020001 (AIxPA) and by the European Union’s CERV fund under grant agreement No. 101143249 (HATEDEMICS).
+This work was supported by Provincia Autonoma di Trento under grant agreement No. C49G22001020001 (AIxPA).